Ancient Spanish firs, mist and a white village in the distance

 Griffon vultures of Garganta Verde

-One of the Iberian Peninsula's largest griffon vulture colonies (200+ pairs) nests on the gorge's vertical walls.
+One of the largest griffon vulture colonies on the peninsula (200+ pairs) nests on the vertical cliffs of the gorge.
 Watching them soar from the viewpoint is an unforgettable classic.

 - 04

-Grazalema averages 2,138 mm of annual rainfall (AEMET data), more than Galicia or Cantabria.
-That Atlantic microclimate is what shapes the lush vegetation, permanent streams and dense fog of the sierra.
+Grazalema records an average of 2,138 mm annually (AEMET data), more than Galicia or Cantabria.
+That Atlantic microclimate is what shapes the lush vegetation, the permanent streams and the dense fog of the sierra.

 Who it fits